ronsbons/stacks-and-queues/README.md

 ### Applications of Queue

--Data Buffers
+- Data Buffers
--Asynchronous data transfer (file IO, pipes, sockets).
+- Asynchronous data transfer (file IO, pipes, sockets).
--Allotting requests on a shared resource (printer, processor).
+- Allotting requests on a shared resource (printer, processor).
--Traffic analysis.
+- Traffic analysis.
--Determine the number of cashiers to have at a supermarket.
+- Determine the number of cashiers to have at a supermarket.